-University of Missouri Health Care is committed to providing the right care in the right place at the right time at the right cost.
+MU Health Care is committed to providing the right care in the right place at the right time at the right cost.
 To do this, we need information, evidence-based clinical decisions, continuous evaluation of our effectiveness and strong physician leadership.

 Infection Prevention and Control

 The primary function of the MU Health Care's Infection Prevention and Control Program is to minimize the risk of infection to patients, staff and visitors.
 The Infection Prevention and Control Department is responsible for monitoring and evaluating health care-acquired infections and reporting these findings with control recommendations to the health system's infection control committees.